MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sync-health.md

 -  Close the Settings picker from the **X** at the top right.

--  Click on the toggle switch to set "Enable sync health reporting for OneDrive" to "Enabled".
+-  Select the toggle switch to set "Enable sync health reporting for OneDrive" to **Enabled**.

 -  If creating a new profile, continue through the wizard, assing scope tags if required, and assigning the profile as required.
 If you are editing the profile, click on the "Review + save" button.